 Student engagement was measured in four ways.
 On-site observations by the research team, curriculum use, monthly assessment use, and benchmarking assessments all contributed to the Student Engagement Fidelity of implementation score.
-In grades 6-8, schools were more concerned about benchmarking the students' reading achievement (three times during the school year) than assessing students reading monthly and adjusting instruction on a consistent basis

 There were cases when the benchmarking assessment occurred in small groups while the rest of the class was listening to whole class instruction.
 A noisy classroom environment can hamper students' academic performance and does not provide the best assessment environment (Dockrell & Shield, 2006).
 Some students may not be able to completely concentrate on their reading assessment, thereby increasing the likelihood that students' full reading capabilities may not be realized.
-Further, an incomplete assessment means the next time the student logs in to lstation, the student will be prompted to complete the assessment from the last system save point, leading to student frustration as they are redoing something that they may have done before but not completed.
+Further, an incomplete assessment means the next time the student logs in to Istation, the student will be prompted to complete the assessment from the last system save point, leading to student frustration as they are redoing something that they may have done before but not completed.
 The consequences of an incomplete assessment include: (a) a delay in the reading curriculum being adapted and (b) students having less time dedicated to their personalized supplemental reading curriculum.
+Further, it may mean that the students' Istation's Indicators of Progress (ISIP) scores may not be completely reliable based on the level of focus students demonstrate during instruction.

-Finally, according to the usage records, only 45 grades 6-8 students in the district accessed the Home Curricular component and used the Home Component for over 100 minutes during the entire school year.
+Finally, according to the usage records, only 29 students in the district accessed the Home Curricular component and used the Home Component for over 100 minutes during the entire school year.
 The affordances of using the home component may provide students increased time to practice reading which may impact reading achievement.